hugo-quantmetry/pandas-timeout/README.rst

 >>> "TimeoutError: ('Time expired', 'occurred at index 6')"

 The row index (pandes ``.loc``) of the row triggering the TimeOut error is given in the error message.
-The row with index 6 sleeps for 2 seconds which is longer than the TimeOut value, thus the error is triggered.
+The row with index 6 sleeps for 2 seconds which is longer than the ``timeout value``, thus the error is triggered.

 Return a default value in case of timeout
 -----------------------------------------